 This is an older blog post, you will find one on more recent data here

-The output and location of the 6 largest operators in the basin are displayed in the final tab.
-Operators are struggling here; all were at or near multi-year lows in February.
+The output and well locations of the 20 largest operators in the basin are displayed in the final tab.

 Production and completion data is subject to revisions, especially for the last few months.